israelabarca2005/Ethereum-SmartContracts/README.md

 https://github.com/trufflesuite/ganache/releases

 Truffle Environment overview and settings

 Up to this point we have done all the installations needed on our computer to compile and deploy our smart contract.
 Now we are going initialize our truffle environment where our smart contract will be placed.

 Before getting started we are going to back up for a sec.
-Let’s set up our environment variables so we can execute our commands from any directory.
+Letâ€™s set up our environment variables so we can execute our commands from any directory.

 Go to your environment variable options:

 > Click Environment Variable button
-> Under user variables select “Path” a new options window will pop-up
+> Under user variables select â€œPathâ€ a new options window will pop-up
 > Click add and place the path where truffle and ganache were installed, in our case: C:\Users\User Name\AppData\Roaming\npm

 Once this is done, we can now set up our truffle environment.
 Create a new directory where you want to set up your environment, in my case I created a directory as follows:

 > C:\Blockchain\Truffle_Env

 In the command-line I will place myself inside this new directory.